SBA Form 413: How to Complete the Personal Finance Statement

 Conclusion: Don’t Take Any Shortcuts When Submitting Form 413

-You don’t want to include anything in Form 413 that you can’t back up with supporting documentation.
+When completing SBA Form 413, you shouldn’t include information that you can’t back up with supporting documentation.
 Although you don’t need to provide documentation until the due diligence stage, it’s helpful to assemble it prior to submitting your application to ensure it’s all there when the lender asks for it.

 Completing Form 413 can be challenging, not to mention time-consuming.
-It also provides an opportunity to put your best foot forward when applying for an SBA loan.
+However, it also provides an opportunity to put your best foot forward when applying for an SBA loan.
 Take your time and ask your lender or local SBA office for help if you need it.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.